Vegan school dinners chocolate concrete cake is a nostalgic throwback to the British old-school dinners puddings of the 1970s, 80s and 90s.

 Ingredients

-- 100 grams plant-based margarine or vegan butter.
+- 100 grams plant-based margarine [or vegan butter, or your usual baking butter, block, or margarine]

 Instructions

-- Grease and line a baking pan with baking paper.
+- Grease a baking pan with some extra margarine, and line with baking paper.

-- Add the vanilla to the margarine and mix.
+- Add the vanilla to the margarine and mix.1 teaspoon vanilla extract

 - Mix well.
 It will look like thick clumps but eventually will mix into crumbs.
 Use your spoon to break up the lumps.